smarthomeNG/plugins/tankerkoenig/README.md

 https://creativecommons.tankerkoenig.de/#techInfo and e.g. use prices function for price retrieval.
 Static information such as name or location can be directly set in your python logics.

+Recommended by tankerkoenig is to store meta data (Name, Address etc.) statically in your code, db, file cache etc and just request / update prices via get_petrol_station_prices.
+Other ways of using the interface may result in mail communication with responsibles of tankerkoenig, telling you of using the interface in the way described above (static storage of meta data).
+Please take this into account when integrating it..

 # Configuration

 ## plugin.conf